turhn/personal_wordlist_cli/README.md

 # personal_wordlist_cli

 **personal_wordlist_cli** is a CLI application based on the [personal_wordlist](https://github.com/turhn/personal_wordlist) library.
-It creates dictionaries from patterns based on a social engineering personal data.
+It creates information aware brute-force dictionaries from patterns based on a data.

 When you install the gem it will add a ```pwlcli``` command to your path.